xinpuliu/global_knn-Completion/README.md

 # global_knn-Completion
-code of "Point cloud completion by dynamic transformer with adaptive neighbourhood feature fusion"
+Code of "Point cloud completion by dynamic transformer with adaptive neighbourhood feature fusion" To be continued..